jules2689/trudeau/trudeau/2020-04-18/post_news.md

-Thank you, Dr. Wong and wearer now ready to take questions.
+Thank you, Dr. Wong and we are now ready to take questions.
 Thank you, Minister.
 We will begin by questions thephone.
 One question and one follow-upper reporter and then we'll takequestions in the room.